yuanzhe-jia/med-guides-china/src/data/articles/new-chemistry-in-china.md

-# The new chemistry of 'Made in China'

 China's rise in manufacturing has rarely been associated with drug discovery.
 That, quietly, is starting to change -- giving "Made in China" a new chemistry.

 Earlier this week, Chinese biotech innovator Jacobio Pharma reached an agreement to license an experimental cancer drug targeting a notoriously difficult genetic mutation to pharmaceutical giant AstraZeneca.